gdimitrov029/Travel-world/README.md

 # Travel-world
-This is a project that write on HTML using Bootsrap.
+This is a project that writes on HTML using Bootstrap.
+You can download the images from the internet.